jpanged/wedding/_pages/story.md

 I was so nervous the day of.
 Part of the plan was actually hanging out, taking pictures, and catching up for about an hour leading up to the proposal.
 You can tell by some of the “before” pictures I wasn’t exactly at ease.

 Despite all that, things went way better than expected the day of.
 We arrived on schedule, had the chance to actually hang out and catch up, and I found the right moment to pop the question.
-Our family and friends found their way to the location, and Rebekah had no idea any of this was happening.
+Thanks to Timmy, who was keeping an eye out for our white umbrella picture (which also doubled as the signal), our family and friends found their way to the location, and Rebekah had no idea any of this was happening.

 We’d love to share some moments with you, whether you could be there or not.
 I handed Kolson my phone and asked him to record my “1 second everyday” video, and he got the whole thing on camera.
 He also filmed a couple moments from his perspective throughout the afternoon, which I found too funny not to share as well.